COVID-19 vaccination in Vietnam: History

 Australia also committed to provide 40 million AUD in aid and 5.2 million doses vaccine for Vietnam.
-403,000 doses of the COVID-19 vaccine part of this commitment arrived on 26 August, while another 300,000 doses arrvied on 6 October.
+403,000 doses of the COVID-19 vaccine part of this commitment arrived on 26 August, while another 300,000 doses arrived on 6 October.
 On 26 July, the Czech Republic also announced the donation of 250,000 doses of vaccine to Vietnam, and 2 days later, the UK on July 28 also announced that the country would send 415,000 doses of vaccine to Vietnam.
 Vietnam received 415,000 doses of AstraZeneca vaccine from the UK on 3 August 2021.
 On August 11, the Hungarian Government decided to donate 100,000 doses of AstraZeneca vaccine to the Vietnam.
 On 12 August 2021, French President Emmanuel Macron announced the donation of 670,000 doses of vaccine to Vietnam through the COVAX mechanism.
 In late August 2021, the Polish government also decided to donate more than 501,000 doses of AstraZeneca vaccine to Vietnam, which arrived at Nội Bài International Airport on 21 August.
 On 25 August 2021, it was announced that the Italian government decided to donate 801,600 doses of AstraZeneca vaccine to Vietnam through the COVAX mechanism and China would donate an additional 2 million doses of vaccine to Vietnam.
 On 3 September, it was announced that the German Government had decided to donate about 2.5 million doses of AstraZeneca vaccine to Vietnam.
-852,480 doses of AstraZeneca vaccine donated by Germany through the COVAX mechanism arrived in Vietnam on 16 September, while another batch of 2.6 million doses of AstraZeneca vaccine arrivied on 26 September.
+852,480 doses of AstraZeneca vaccine donated by Germany through the COVAX mechanism arrived in Vietnam on 16 September, while another batch of 2.6 million doses of AstraZeneca vaccine arrived on 26 September.

 In September 2021, in total, Italy donated more than 2.8 million doses of AstraZeneca to Vietnam, making Vietnam one of the largest Italian vaccine priority partners globally.
 Belgium and Slovakia also donated 200,000 doses of AstraZeneca COVID-19 vaccine to Vietnam.
 Serbia also decided to send Vietnam 20,000 doses of COVID-19 vaccine.
 On 12 October 2021, South Korea also decided to donate 1.1 million doses of the AstraZeneca vaccine to Vietnam.
 On 14 October 2021, 560,000 doses of AstraZeneca vaccine and 12.5 tons of medical supplies from Hungary, Croatia and Slovakia arrived in Vietnam.
 On 15 October, the Ministry of Health received nearly 2 million doses of AstraZeneca vaccine, 890,000 doses from Poland; 1.1 million doses from South Korea and more than 2 million doses donated by Italy.
 On 29 October, the Prime Minister of Kuwait decided to donate 500,000 doses of COVID-19 vaccine to Vietnam.